germainlefebvre4/ansible-cheatsheet/README.md

 Define and run a single task 'playbook' against a set of hosts
 ```

-Ask remote server if connection is alright on the remote server (here localhost) with module `ping` :
+Test connection sith remote host:

 `ansible localhost -m ping`

-See all Ansible Facts of the server (here localhost) with module `setup` :
+See all Ansible Facts:

 `ansible localhost -m setup`

-Show a Ansible Variable generated o nthe remote server with module `debug`:
+Resolve a var `myVar`:

-`ansible localhost -m setup -a 'myVar'`
+`ansible localhost -m debug -a 'myVar'`

-Run a shell command -here `uptime`) on the remote server (here localhost) :
+Run a shell command on remote server:

 `ansible localhost -m shell -a 'uptime'`

-If you use Ansible Inventories this is the way to use the AdHoc commands.
-Ask all remote servers from inventory `servers` if connection is alright :
+Apply a task on an inventory `inventories/servers`:

 `ansible all -i inventories/servers -m ping`

-Like this you can use a large panel of Ansible Modules to make single action on the remote server(s).

 ## Ansible Inventories